zhpeng811/Rust_Connect4_With_TootAndOtto/README.md

 To run, install [trunk](https://crates.io/crates/trunk).
 **Make sure to run `cargo install wasm-bindgen-cli` in the instructions.**

-To run the code, switch to the `web/` folder and just use
+To run the code, switch to the `frontend` folder and just use
 ```
 trunk serve
 ```